McDonald's pit stop leads to Facebook killer

 "When I saw him I knew it was him.
 It fits the profile.
 He didn't look that different than the picture but his beard was trimmed down."

-Stephens was the target of an intense manhunt in the Easter Sunday slaying of mechanic Robert Godwin.
+Stephens was the target of an intense manhunt in the Easter Sunday slaying of mechanic Robert Godwin in Cleveland.
 Authorities said Stephens killed Godwin and posted video of the killing on Facebook before fleeing the state, triggering a nationwide manhunt.

 The McDonald's employee called police as Stephens proceeded down the drive-thru, DuCharme said.
 Police were on the way by the time he reached the pickup window.

 To buy time, DuCharme gave Stephens his nuggets and told him his fries would take an extra minute.
-But Stephens would not wait and drove away without his fries.
+But Stephens did not wait, he said.
+He took his nuggets and drove off.

+"He didn't want to wait for the fries, which was fine," DuCharme said.
+"We were just trying to make sure [the employee] got in contact with the state police."

 "I've been doing this for 34 years.
 [Stephens] didn't want his money, he wanted the nuggets and to leave."